Metacognitive decision-making regarding throwing ability

 The only successful tactic is…

 We know that some skills, such as throwing and dodging, are highly predictive of success on the court.
 However, there is no tactic that is always successful.
 Should one play fast or slow?
 Defend or counter?
-Throw single balls or sync several in attack?
+Use single- or multi-ball attacks?
 Which tactic is the most successful will depend on the skill of your team, the skill of the opponents, the relative difference between the teams, as well as the playing styles of all the players on court.

 The only globally successful tactic is being adaptable.
 The team that most readily identifies the opponent’s strengths and weaknesses, and changes its own playing style accordingly, will have the advantage.
 I have already outlined, on the team-level, how playing speed can give an inexperienced but technically skilled team the advantage over a much more experienced team.
 In this post I will explain how one can estimate the degree to which players are adaptable with regard to their throwing.